Robust-to-Dynamics Optimization: Introduction

 As is made evident above, RDO is at the juncture between optimization and dynamical systems, and as such, has some commonalities with literature in both areas.
 On the optimization side, RDO comes closest to the area of robust optimization and on the dynamical systems side, it has connections to the theory of invariant sets.
 We describe the links between these areas in more detail below.

-In its most common form, robust optimization (RO)~\cite{robust_opt_book},~\cite{bertsimas_ro_survey},~\cite{mulvey1995robust},~\cite{bertsimas2004robust},~\cite{ben2002robust} deals with problems of the type
+In its most common form, robust optimization (RO)~\cite{robust_opt_book,bertsimas_ro_survey,mulvey1995robust,bertsimas2004robust,ben2002robust} deals with problems of the type

 where $\mathcal{U}_i$ is a prescribed uncertainty set for (the parameters of) the constraint function $u_i:\mathbb{R}^n\rightarrow\mathbb{R}$.
 Like RDO, RO problems have to contend with uncertainty in the constraints, though unlike RDO, this uncertainty is not explicitly linked to a dynamical system.
 As an area, RO is well-studied from a computational complexity standpoint.
-By now, we almost fully understand when a robust optimization problem involving a particular mathematical program (e.g., a linear or a convex quadratic program) and a particular type of uncertainty set $\mathcal{U}_i$ (e.g., polyhedral, ellipsoidal, etc.) is polynomial-time solvable or NP-hard; see~\cite{bertsimas_ro_survey} and~\cite{robust_opt_book} and references therein.
+By now, we almost fully understand when a robust optimization problem involving a particular mathematical program (e.g., a linear or a convex quadratic program) and a particular type of uncertainty set $\mathcal{U}_i$ (e.g., polyhedral, ellipsoidal, etc.) is polynomial-time solvable or NP-hard; see~\cite{bertsimas_ro_survey} and~\cite{robust_opt_book} and references therein. \aaa{We note that similar to robust optimization problems, the RDO framework is a special case of semi-infinite optimization \cite{LOPEZ2007491,DJELASSI2021100006,ReemtsenRuckmannBook}.
+In the case of RDO problems with discrete deterministic dynamics, one is dealing with a countable semi-infinite optimization problem.
+These constraints, however, have a very special structure arising from the underlying dynamical system, and we exploit this structure heavily in this paper.}